 You can easily restore a project from its ‘archived’ status at any time.

-Project archiving and restoring is only available to Account Owners and Admins.
+Project archiving and restoring is only available to Account Owners, Admins and Designers.

 You can edit your Proto.io projects in the Proto.io Editor.
 Depending on the device you chose for your prototype, the editor’s canvas adjusts accordingly.
 You can design your prototype’s interface using the UI libraries available, or by importing your own assets.
 You can easily add powerful interactions and impressive animations.